Sabra v. U.S. Customs and Border Protection, No. 1:20-cv-00681-CKK (D.D.C., filed Mar. 9, 2020)

 In July 2016, Ms. Sabra submitted a request for agency records pursuant to the Freedom of Information Act (FOIA) regarding the September 11, 2015 encounter, CBP’s subsequent related records, CBP’s investigation, communications regarding the family of Syrian refugees, and other CBP records regarding Ms. Sabra.
 In response, CBP produced only five pages of records.

 Ms. Sabra filed this action on March 9, 2020, seeking to compel CBP to conduct a reasonable search and produce records responsive to her FOIA request.
 On May 29, 2020, CBP made an initial production and reported that it anticipates making monthly, rolling releases.
 Ms. Sabra moved for judgment on the pleadings.
 CBP made additional productions in June, July, and August of 2020.
-As of August 21, 2020, the court has held Ms. Sabra’s motion for judgment on the pleadings in abeyance pending parties’ discussions regarding additional productions.
-After holding Ms. Sabra’s motion for judgment on the pleadings in abeyance pending parties’ discussions regarding additional productions, the Court denied the motion on March 2, 2021.
-On March 10, 2021, the government moved for summary judgment.
+The Court denied Ms. Sabra’s motion on March 2, 2021.
+On March 10, 2021, the government moved for summary judgment and briefing was completed on May 5, 2021.

 - May 2020 Production